arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 - It boots much faster because the whole thing is pre-packaged and doesn’t have to be installed separately for each instance.
 - Good for static configurations
 - Bound to a region (can be copied across regions)

+> When the new AMI is copied from region A into region B, it automatically creates a snapshot in region B because AMIs are based on the underlying snapshots.

 ## Instance Metadata
 - Url to fetch metadata about the instance (http://169.254.169.254/latest/meta-data)